 When you’re running a business there are many risks and scenarios where you could be financially exposed if you don’t have the right insurance coverage.
-If you’re unsure what sort of coverage you need you might want to visit Garrity Insurance for more details about the typical portfolio of policies that many business owners have in place.
+If you’re unsure what sort of coverage you need, you should inquire about typical portfolio policies that many business owners have in place.
 In the meantime, here is an overview of some highly relevant factors to take into consideration before you complete your business insurance application.

 A good starting point would be to try and work out the risks that you face as a business and how you make contingency plans to negate their impacts.
 Some aspects of business insurance are fairly clear cut and easy to identify, such as arranging coverage to protect the building and contents where your company trades from.
 But many potential risks and threats to your business are less obvious but equally damaging if you don’t have insurance to cover the potential liability.